stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformNavBar
 The NavBar is placed at the bottom of the page with a set of buttons that typically navigate between screens.
-Implementing this widget requires the parent widget to manage the `currentIndex` of the page and to set `PlatformNavBar.currrentIndex`
+Implementing this widget requires the parent widget to manage the `currentIndex` of the page and to set `PlatformNavBar.currrentIndex`.
+Uses `BottomAppBar` with `BottomNavigationBar` for android or `CupertinoTabBar` for ios.
 ```dart
 return PlatformNavBar(
   currentIndex: _selectedTabIndex,